Suicide Prevention

 - Speak calmly and directly.
 Use simple, clear words to show you are there for them.

 - Avoid saying phrases like “It’s not a big deal” or “You’ll be fine.”
-These can make the person feel ignored or misunderstood.
+These can cause the person to feel ignored or misunderstood.

 - Ask direct questions, like “Are you thinking about suicide?”
 This shows that you take their feelings seriously.